Think-N-Kreate-Ltd/AGIS-Longevity-Tester-firmware/description.md

     - remove the border
     - add underline for label `INSTRUCTION`
     - add highlighting to key label
-- set the default text in textarea more clear
+- set the default text in textarea more clear by:
-    - remove the border
+    - removing the border
-    - by using text instead of using placeholder
+    - using text instead of using placeholder
+    - set the text in textarea align in middle
 - remove the border of the grid
 - remove the border of the element in the grid
 - set the bg color in row 1